twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-19-refraining-from-intoxicants%zh.rst

 It is a very important matter need to contemplate and reflect by every human being.
 Alcoholism has the longest human history to harm the human race.
 In some societies, even it becomes a culture.
 Drug addiction is worse than alcoholism, but it is not becoming a human culture yet.
 Nowadays, some countries legalized some drugs that will also become a human culture sooner or later in the future.
 Alcoholism is less harmful than drug addictions, but its effects on societies are much wider and complicated.

 Here refraining from intoxicants means all kinds of intoxicants which clouded the mind and cannot think clearly and behave foolishly.
 It is one of the very ill problems in societies.
-But the majority of people not taking it seriously like smoking problems.
+But the majority of people do not take it seriously like smoking problems.
 Why is that?
 Because they are in ignorance of the five precepts and no discernment in the harmfulness of alcoholism.
 It is including in the five precepts and may be the most dangerous one.
 If someone breaks this precept, there are more chances to break the others too.
 Because the mind cannot think good or bad, right or wrong, proper or improper, etc.

 Alcoholics are the nuisances to their families and societies they lived in.
 They usually create a lot of problems and unhappiness in their families.
 Therefore, a very ill and serious problem in societies, especially for families.
 Everyone in a family should tackle alcoholism successfully, and then will have a prosperous and happy family life.
 There is a lot to talk about life sufferings and unhappiness which come from alcoholism.
 There was a documentary film on alcoholism and the sufferings and dangers it brings to societies.